 - Meet and work with leaders in the Southern California urban agriculture and garden-based education movement

 As an intern, your responsibilities will include:

-- Design and complete a project of your choosing
+- Designing and completing a project of your choosing

 - Working closely with a diverse group of adults and children in an outdoor, garden setting